Optimization Tips : Outlook Social Connector, iCloud Sync and other Best Practices

 If Calendar items are missing on the phone but are in your Outlook, set to sync all calendar appointments.
 There are similar settings for Androids located HERE

 We suggest turning off iCloud on iPhone (and in Outlook) for Calendar, Contact, Mail and Reminders sync to iCloud.
-This can be a security breach for your organization and can allow iCloud to change the data inappropriately as recent updates have.
+Syncing to this site could be considered a security breach for your organization and can allow iCloud to change the data inappropriately as some of their IOS updates have in the past.

-TIP: When prompted from the phone, select LEAVE on the phone.
+TIP: When prompted from the phone, select LEAVE on the phone or it may remove the data from your Exchange or O365 accounts.

 Items not showing up on your phone?